laiz-in/flightpriceWEBAPP/README.md

  all the steps are given in the jupyter notebook

- preprocessor object is also saved for the transformation of new dataframe we have used pickle library to save both model and preprocessor.
+ preprocessor object is also saved for the transformation of new dataframe. we have used pickle library to save both model and preprocessor.